nickmaccarthy/mac-dev-setup/README.md

 ## Overriding Default Application / Programs

-You may want to customize which applications and or programs that get installed through Brew / Cask / Pip etc.  Its easy to do, simply create a file called `custom.config.yml` and place it in the root of this directory (same directory that `playbook.yml` and this `README` is in), and then add your own items.
+You may want to customize which applications and or programs that get installed through Brew / Cask / Pip etc.  Its easy to do, simply create a file called `custom.config.yml` (included in this repo) and place it in the root of this directory (same directory that `playbook.yml` and this `README` is in), and then add your own items.

 Example `custom.config.yml`:
 ```